Private API

 — Functionmin_chord_len(s::SymbolicAWEModel)

-Calculate the minimum chord length of the wing at the tip.
+Calculates the minimum chord length of the wing at the tip.

 SymbolicAWEModels.pos